 We are moving fast towards a cashless society.
 Non-cash transactions reached 482.6 billion in 2016.
 Electronic wallets alone represented 41.8 billion.
-This huge amount of transactions makes this type of payment appealing for frauds.
+This massive amount of transactions makes this type of payment appealing for frauds.
 Indeed, for scammers and thieves, credit cards are a holy grail.

 There are several types of credit card frauds.
 The most important one is the credit card not present fraud (CNP).
-Any purchase without the use of a merchant terminal or an ATM is a CNP purchase..
+Any purchase without the use of a merchant terminal or an ATM is a CNP purchase.
 CNP purchase amounts for 85% of all credit card frauds.

 Banks rely on rule-based programmed systems to identify security breaches, resulting in 1% of the transactions being fraudulent.

-The results from this specific dataset were obtained with a few clicks in less than 10 minutes on a standard laptop.
+MyDataModels allows the financial industry to build Small Data predictive models automatically.
+No need for specific training.
+The input is your raw data.
+There is no need to normalize the data, handle outliers, or run feature engineering.
+MyDataModels provides for the seamless use of raw data.
+We obtained results from this specific dataset in a few clicks in less than 10 minutes on a standard laptop.
 Using TADA with this data set, a 99.78% accuracy of predicted fraudulent transactions was achieved.

-In 2017 the average consumer experienced an average loss of $429.
+According to a report published by Nilsen, in 2017, worldwide losses in card fraud reached $22.8 billion and is expected to reach $32.96 billion by 2021.
+In 2017 the medium consumer experienced an average loss of $429.
 21% of credit card users suffered such a theft.
-This results in heavy financial losses for the financial industry but also in a breach in customer trust.
+Credit card theft results in substantial financial losses for the financial industry but also a breach of customer trust.

-By accurately predicting which transactions are likely to be fraudulent, online merchants, banks, credit card companies, credit reporting agencies, law enforcement agencies can significantly reduce illegal transactions and provide credit card users an excellent customer experience.
+By accurately predicting which transactions are likely to be fraudulent, credit reporting agencies, law enforcement agencies can significantly reduce illegal transactions.
+Online merchants, banks, and credit card companies can reduce substantially unauthorized transactions and provide credit card users an excellent customer experience.